 5. MINUSTAH serves as an occupation force.
 MINUSTAH troops, together with Haitian paramilitaries, ambushed and gunned down over 4,000 members of Fanmi Lavalas – Aristide’s party – soon after Aristide was deposed in 2004 in a coup plotted by the U.S., Canada, France and Haiti’s elite.

 6. MINUSTAH has operated as a large anti-Aristide gang.
-MINUSTAH conducted numerous raids on slums such as Cité Soleil so as to kill civilians who supported Aristide.
+MINUSTAH has conducted numerous raids on slums such as Cité Soleil so as to kill civilians who supported Aristide.
 In some of these raids MINUSTAH soldiers fired tens of thousands of rounds at dwellings and schools.
-(See the video below.)
+(See the video.)

 8. MINUSTAH harbors vandals and vectors of disease.
 In October 2010, MINUSTAH introduced a cholera epidemic into Haiti.
-So far, the epidemic has killed over 5,900 Haitians.
-MINUSTAH covered up the fact that several Nepalese soldiers arrived in Haiti sick with cholera and still lies about its role in the epidemic.
-As recently as Aug.
-6, 2011, MINUSTAH was continuing to dump its fecal matter in Haiti’s rivers.
+So far, the epidemic has killed over 8,000 Haitians.
+MINUSTAH has covered up the fact that several Nepalese soldiers arrived in Haiti sick with cholera and still lies about its role in the epidemic.
+Almost a year later, on August 6, 2011, MINUSTAH was continuing to dump its fecal matter in Haiti’s rivers.

 9. The presence of U.N. troops on Haitian soil is illegal.
 Haiti’s MINUSTAH is the only U.N. force in a country that is not at war.